When should a child have his own room? When to move a child to a separate room?

 • During the day, the child enjoys an environment arranged for free play and learning.

 • In their room, the child can learn from an early age compliance with certain rules, such as cleaning up toys or locking doors.
+This is the first step to learning responsibility and independence.

 • Older children invite classmates into the room.
 They use the interior design to express your personality.

 When to move a child to a separate room?
+3, 5 or 7 years old? - myths about the ideal age

 Each child develops at its own pace and has a different need for closeness with parents.
 For this reason, there is no single, top-down moment when a child's move to his room should take place.
 Some parents move as early as 6-month-old toddlers, while others only move preschool-aged children.